GabrielFigueiredoL/GabrielFigueiredoL/README.md

 ### Hi there 👋

 - 🔭 I’m looking for a job
-- 🌱 I’m currently learning ReactJS, NodeJS, Typescript
+- 🌱 I’m currently learning ReactJS, Java, Typescript
 - 📫 How to reach me: gabrieellfigueiredo@gmail.com